Driving In Xinyang

 New Xinyang versus Old Xinyang

-It requires a higher tolerance for risk.
-Almost nobody wears a helmet.
+It’s a higher tolerance for risk.
 Entire families are perched on a single moped, with small children crouched on the deck between dad’s knees.
-I have also children who looked as young as ten driving their siblings home.
-But I’m not convinced Xinyang driving is more dangerous than American driving.
-People don’t drive distracted because they must pay attention to the improvisational flow of traffic.
-Speeding is almost impossible.
-Accidents are less consequential when you’re on a 180 lb vehicle and going less than 20 mph.
-And because there are so many mopeds they create a safety in numbers that we don’t have on American streets.
-Driving a car through Xinyang is beyond my abilities, but on a moped I feel very comfortable and can get around anywhere.
+Helmets are rare.
+Children who look as young as twelve can be seen driving their siblings around.
+Crossing the street in Xinyang feels like bungee jumping.
+Traffic will never stop or even slow for you until you step off the curb.
+Despite all this, Xinyang traffic does not feel more dangerous than the American style.
+It requires so much more concentration that people don’t drive distracted.
+Speeding is impossible.
+Accidents are less consequential when you’re on an e-bike going 20 kilometers an hour.
+And because there are so many bikes and mopeds on the road they create a safety in numbers that cyclists don’t have on American streets.